Potentially one of the best ways to make additional passive income for any Life Coach is to write a book.

-In this post I’m going to take look at the merits of being published as opposed to self publishing, and some of the things you need to be aware of.
+In this post, I’m going to take a look at the merits of being published as opposed to self publishing, and some of the things you need to be aware of.

 I’m also going to share with you something I have never done before, and that is how much money I earned going down the respective routes.

 It’s a very long post, but it’s information I wish I’d had ten years ago.

 In case you can’t be bothered to read it I have done a nice little bullet point summary at the end, but I’d encourage you not to just jump to that as you will miss the rationale behind the points I make.

 Two of the nine books I have written were published with the other seven being self published.

 The first back in 2007 was ‘Don’t Ask Stupid Questions’ and was only available in the US.

 Then in 2011 ‘How To Be Rich and Happy’ which I co-authored, was published in countries as diverse as China, Netherlands, Taiwan, France and Germany.

 If you sell the rights to your book, or even if a publishing house picks them up without paying you an advance (more on advances later), then you can call yourself a published author.

 Technically speaking, if you pay money to be published (and yes, there are plenty of books, especially compilations, where the authors have paid to be included.
 Usually, it’s to be associated with one named author on the cover so that the person can claim to be a co-author with a literary star in their industry) or you publish yourself, then you are not a published author.